1992–93 Dallas Mavericks season: Regular season

-Derek Harper led the team with 18.2 points and 5.4 assists per game, and also led them with 101 three-point field goals, while Rooks averaged 13.5 points and 7.4 rebounds per game, and Terry Davis provided the team with 12.7 points and 9.3 rebounds per game.
-In addition, second-year forward Doug Smith provided with 10.4 points and 5.4 rebounds per game, while Randy White averaged 9.7 points and 5.8 rebounds per game, second-year guard Mike Iuzzolino contributed 8.7 points and 4.7 assists per game, and rookie guard Walter Bond contributed 8.0 points per game.
+Derek Harper averaged 18.2 points, 5.4 assists and 1.3 steals per game, and led the Mavericks with 101 three-point field goals, while Jackson averaged 16.3 points, 4.7 assists and 1.4 steals per game, but was not named to an NBA All-Rookie Team at season's end, and Rooks provided the team with 13.5 points and 7.4 rebounds per game.
+In addition, Terry Davis provided with 12.7 points and 9.3 rebounds per game, while second-year forward Doug Smith contributed 10.4 points and 5.4 rebounds per game, and Randy White averaged 9.7 points and 5.8 rebounds per game.
+Meanwhile, Legler contributed 9.6 points per game in 30 games, second-year guard Mike Iuzzolino provided with 8.7 points and 4.7 assists per game, and Bond averaged 8.0 points per game.
+Cambridge averaged 7.0 points and 3.2 rebounds per game, while second-year forward Brian Howard averaged 6.5 points and 3.1 rebounds per game, Wiley contributed 5.8 points and 3.0 assists per game in 33 games, and second-year center Donald Hodge provided with 5.0 points and 3.7 rebounds per game.

 The 1992–93 Mavericks also had by far the worst average point differential in the history of the NBA at -15.2 points per game – over three points worse than the 1972–73 76ers who won only nine games, and over five points worse than the 2015–16 76ers who won ten.
 For this reason, NBA historian Kyle Wright declared in 2007 that the 1992–93 Mavericks must rank as, at least relative to their opponents, the worst team in the history of the NBA.

+The Mavericks finished 21st in the NBA in home-game attendance, with an attendance of 554,724 at the Reunion Arena during the regular season.

+Aftermath

 Following the season, Heard was fired as head coach, and Iuzzolino signed as a free agent with the Orlando Magic, but was later on released to free agency.

-For the season, the Mavericks changed the wordmark of the city and team name on their primary logo, slightly redesigned their home uniforms, and sported new blue road uniforms.
-The redesigned logo and uniforms both remained in use until 2001.